vjeuel/CSS_optimized/README.md

 * Added a CSS reset.css file to assets/css folder and linked to index.html and made sure to add before the style.css link.

-* Certain lines like '<p>' was using 3 lines and I resumed all to 1 line, making the HTML file a bit more concise.
+* Certain lines like `<p>` was using 3 lines and I resumed all to 1 line, making the HTML file a bit more concise.

 * In style.css added a html tag and added font-size: 10px so I could convert all px to rem unit.